Alistair-Sabe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -type f -printf "\n%AD %AT %p" | head -n 10 -> display 10 newest files and sort by date or use this command ls -t1 | head -n 10

+sort | uniq -u -> print words that appear exactly once and must be sorted